Monday, July 14, 2025

 I'm Arizona bound tomorrow--provided my flight takes off at 6 a.m.
 Otherwise, I'm making a mad-dash to Dallas to catch my 8:30 a.m. flight to Phoenix because, American Airlines changed my flight and "helped" me by giving me an earlier flight.
 I originally had a 10 a.m. flight which would have been a great continency if the Texarkana flight is nixed.
 Crossing my fingers and toes this flight isn't cancelled.

-And don't even get me started about how American Airlines "helped" me by changing my flight home by giving me 30 minutes to go from terminal C to terminal E at DFW to catch the last flight of the day back to Texarkana.
-I waited on hold 90 minutes remedy that batch of chaos.
+And don't even get me started about how American Airlines "helped" me by changing my flight home by giving me 30 minutes to go from terminal A to terminal B at DFW to catch the last flight of the day back to Texarkana.

 This trip has been nine months in the making.
 Bliz, Pammy and Bucky and I are staying at an AirBNB in Tucson where we hang out by the pool and sip adult beverages for three days.
 We are doing this in Arizona because Bliz was already using her vacation to Dad-sit while her mother is gone for a spell, so she was already in the state.
 Next time I'm holding out for Maine, Greenland or the Southern Hemisphere--anywhere cooler than Arizona.